oryoxorki-dev/DaanPH/README.md

 ## Overview

-Navigating public transportation in the Philippines can be difficult, especially when traveling through unfamiliar areas or when internet connectivity is limited.
+Navigating public transportation in the Philippines can be challenging, particularly when traveling through unfamiliar areas or when internet connectivity is limited.

-DaanPH aims to simplify this process by providing a centralized offline commuter tool for finding routes, transportation stops, destinations, and estimated fares.
+DaanPH brings route search, transportation stops, place search, offline maps, and fare estimation together into a single commuter-focused application.

-The application is designed specifically around the structure and challenges of Philippine public transportation.
+The project is designed specifically around the structure and practical challenges of Philippine public transportation.

 ---